krptn/krypton/README-USER-AUTH.md

 **Note:** to use Authentication in a supported web framework please see [integrations](README-INTEGRATIONS.md).

+It is prefered to use integrations as using this API directly does not protect from brute force attacks.
+When you integrate with webframeworks, if an IP has too many requests it gets blocked.
+If you use this make sure to also use rate limiting!

 **Note:** usernames are not encrypted.

 Here is an example usage of creating a new user: